-On February 5, 1991 the Parliament of the Republic of Azerbaijan considered a solicitation for recognition three colored flag as a National Flag of Azerbaijan.
+On February 5, 1991 the Parliament of the Republic of Azerbaijan considered a solicitation for recognition of a three colored flag as the National Flag of Azerbaijan.

-National Flag of the Republic of Azerbaijan consists of three equal in length horizontal stripes.
-The upper stripe is blue, middle is red, lower is green colored.
-Blue color has meaning of Turkic origin, red color has reflects the heading to modernization of society and development of democracy, and the green color shows affiliation to Islamic civilization.
-In the center of red stripe on both sides of flag there is white crescent and eight-angled star.
-Proportion of width of the flag to the length is 1:2.
+The National Flag of the Republic of Azerbaijan consists of three equal in length horizontal stripes.
+The upper stripe is blue, middle is red, and the lower is green coloured.
+Blue colour has the meaning of Turkic origin, red color reflects the heading towards modernization of society and the development of democracy, and the green color shows affiliation to Islamic civilization.
+In the center with the red stripe on both sides of flag, there is white crescent and eight-angled star.
+Proportion of width to the length of the flag is 1:2.

-On January 30, 1920 the government of the Azerbaijan Democratic Republic adopted resolution on announcement a competition of the best National emblem of the Republic.
+On January 30, 1920 the government of the Azerbaijan Democratic Republic adopted resolution on the announcement of a competition for the best National emblem of the Republic.
 It was mentioned in the resolution that adoption of the emblem will be on May 28.
-But in the result of fall on April 28, 1920 of Azerbaijan Democratic Republic emblem wasn't adopted.
+But in the result of the collapse of the Azerbaijan Democratic Republic on April 28, 1920, the emblem was not adopted.

-On November 17, 1990 Parliament of Nakhichevan Autonomous Republic of Azerbaijan, after having discussed question on National emblem solicited the Parliament of Azerbaijan on announcement a competition for processing the National emblem.
+On November 17, 1990 the Parliament of Nakhchivan Autonomous Republic of Azerbaijan, after having discussed the question of a National emblem, solicited to the Parliament of Azerbaijan an announcement of the re-implementation of the competition for processing the National emblem.

-Competition was announced on February 5, 1991 according to resolution of the Parliament of Azerbaijan.
-During 1991-1992 there were tens of projects of new National emblem, on discussions there were also suggestions on adoption on the projects designed in 1919-1920.
+Competition was announced on February 5, 1991 according to the resolution of the Parliament of Azerbaijan.
+During 1991-1992 there were several projects of a new National emblem and in discussions there were also suggestions on the adoption on the projects designed in 1919-1920.

-On January 19, 1993 the Parliament of the Republic of Azerbaijan passed Constitutional Law according to which project of National emblem of 1919-1920 with some changes was adopted.
+On January 19, 1993 the Parliament of the Republic of Azerbaijan passed Constitutional Law, according to which the project of the National emblem of 1919-1920, with some changes, was adopted.

-National emblem of the Republic of Azerbaijan is the symbol of sovereignty of the state of Azerbaijan.
-National emblem represents an image of oriental escutcheon, placed on the arch composed of oak branches and ears.
-On the escutcheon in background of colors of National flag of the Republic of Azerbaijan there is image of eight-angled star and in the center of star there are tongues of flame.
+The National emblem of the Republic of Azerbaijan is the symbol of sovereignty for the state.
+The National emblem represents an image of oriental escutcheon, placed on the arch and composed of oak branches and ears of wheat.
+On the escutcheon, on the background of the colors of the National flag of the Republic of Azerbaijan, there is an image of the eight-angled star and in the center of the star there are tongues of a flame.

-Convex image of National flag (emblem) shall be represented:
+The convex of the image of the National emblem shall be represented:

-- at the residence and office room of the President of the Republic of Azerbaijan;
+- at the residence and office of the President of the Republic of Azerbaijan;

-- on the wall of Parliament building, in the session hall and office room of the Chairman of Parliament of the Republic of Azerbaijan;
+- on the wall of the Parliament building, in the session hall and office of the Chairman of Parliament of the Republic of Azerbaijan;

-- on the walls of buildings of all courts, military tribunals, in the halls of court sessions, in the office rooms of Chairmen of Constitutional Court and Supreme Court of the Republic of Azerbaijan;
+- on the walls of the buildings of all courts, the military tribunals, in the halls of court sessions, and in the offices of Chairmen of the Constitutional Court and the Supreme Court of the Republic of Azerbaijan;

 - on the walls of buildings of state structures as provided by legislation;